sharkdp/latex-report/README.md

 latex-report
 ============

-A LaTeX template for simple reports.
-Comes with a bootstrap script and lots of custom LaTeX commands.
+This is a simple LaTeX template for reports.
+It comes with a bootstrap script and lots of custom commands.

 Quick start
 -----------
 Create a new folder for your report. *Within* the new folder, call:

 ```sh